MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 So if you choose to build this project yourself, be warned - this is a considerably advanced, and expensive build.
 You must be comfortable with the fact that you may lose or damage expensive components.
 You are 100% liable for any damage done to your property or yourself.
 I am not responsible for any damage or loss of property incurred while attempting this project, or after completion of the project - you alone accept all risk.
 If you're *at all* questioning wether or not you can successfully attempt this project, please first practice with the <a href="https://github.com/MouseBiteLabs/Pocket-Mouse-Power-Board">Pocket Mouse Power Board</a> - this requires no original Game Boy parts, and the total parts cost of the board is less than $10.
 And before you dismantle a Game Boy, solder the FFC connector on the top of the MGBC board to make sure you are comfortable with long rows of fine pitch pins, as it is the same pin pitch as the much more expensive and important CPU. **If you have any difficulty assembling either the power board or the FFC connector, I highly discourage attempting the rest of the build.**

-Furthermore, while I am confident in this design, I cannot claim full compatibility with every system configuration.
-And there may be latent issues that have yet to crop up.
+Furthermore, while I am confident in this design, I cannot claim full compatibility with every system configuration. **Especially if you decide to add a lithium-ion battery.** And there may be latent issues that have yet to crop up.
 If you see anything I may have missed, or some dubious design choice, feel free to ask questions or comment as such - feedback is appreciated, corrections are welcome.

 ![image](https://user-images.githubusercontent.com/97127539/230615632-93c3e6fc-b554-4ee2-8f35-8e44d3867af7.png)